Skip to content

 aws sts get-caller-identity --profile ExampleRoleProfile

-The output shows the identity credentials from the assume-role call similar to the following one:
+Example output of the identity credentials from the assume-role call:

 {